State (Friday Night Lights): Plot

 Dillon is celebrating the Panthers as they prepare to leave for their State Championship game in Dallas and face the West Cambria Mustangs.
 During this, Tami (Connie Britton) goes to a clinic for a pregnancy test.
 When she relates how she and Eric (Kyle Chandler) have been trying for over a decade in having another baby, she is delighted when she is told that she is pregnant.

 Eric is annoyed when Julie (Aimee Teegarden) tells Matt (Zach Gilford) about the TMU offer.
-Despite their relationship over, Tim (Taylor Kitsch) gives tickets to Jackie (Brooke Langton) and Bo (Jae Head) if they want to see it.
+Despite their relationship being over, Tim (Taylor Kitsch) gives tickets to Jackie (Brooke Langton) and Bo (Jae Head) if they want to see it.
 Tyra (Adrianne Palicki) invites Landry (Jesse Plemons) to join her on a car ride to Dallas.
 He is delighted in spending time with her, until he finds that she has invited her family to come along.
 On the way to Dallas, they notice Lyla (Minka Kelly) near the road after her car broke down.
 Tyra and Lyla have a heated argument in which they finally express their reasons behind their mutual disdain, but they reconcile and leave together for Dallas.

-The Panthers arrive at the Texas Stadium, which was leased for the game.
-They start practing just as the Mustangs arrive, with Voodo (Aldis Hodge) leading them as the quarterback.
+The Panthers arrive at Texas Stadium, which was leased for the game.
+They start practing just as the Mustangs arrive, with Voodoo (Aldis Hodge) leading them as the quarterback.
 However, tensions arise when Eric is questioned in the press about a possible TMU offer, with him finally confirming that he accepted it.
 Players like Matt and Tim are disappointed with the news, but others like Smash (Gaius Charles) support his decision.
 As he talks with Tami at their hotel room, Eric finally learns of her pregnancy and is overjoyed.

-During the game, the Panthers have an awful start as Matt fails to make a single complete pass, which results in the Mustangs going 26-0 by halftime.
+During the game, the Panthers have an awful start as Matt fails to make a single completion, which results in the Mustangs going 26-0 by halftime.
 At the locker room, Eric motivates the Panthers by not letting people write them off and to do it for everyone who loves them and came to see them.
-During the second half, the Panthers improve by scoring 21 points.
+During the second half, the Panthers comeback by scoring 21 points.
 Despite getting a dislocated shoulder, Smash refuses to be benched and continues playing.
-With only six seconds left, Matt uses a trick play in order to mislead the Mustangs and pass the ball to Riggins who laterals it to Smash.
+With only six seconds left, Matt uses a trick play in order to mislead the Mustangs and passes the ball to Riggins who laterals it to Smash.
 Despite being tackled, Smash manages to reach the end zone, and the Panthers win the championship.

 That night, Eric tells Tami that he wants to be present for his child and that he will stay in Dillon.
 They then argue, as Tami says she does not want to dampen his dream of taking the job.
 Back in Dillon, the Panthers have a parade to celebrate their victory.
-As Eric returns to his office, he overhears Jason (Scott Porter) speaking to the team about their incoming season.
+As Eric returns to his office, he overhears Jason (Scott Porter) speaking to the team about their upncoming season.
 Eric enters the room, where he is met with applause.